 General RFP Requirement

 Sealed Cost Proposal.
 All proposals must be clearly identified and marked with the appropriate project name, cost proposal per the requirements of this RFP.
-Cost proposals shall be based on an hourly “not to exceed” amount and shall follow the general format as provided within Exhibit A of this RFP.
+Cost proposals shall be based on an hourly “not to exceed” amount.
 The City of Colusa may decide, in its sole discretion, to negotiate a price for the project after the selection committee completes its final ranking.

 Respondent Qualifications.
 Respondents must submit evidence that they have relevant past experience and have previously delivered services similar to the requested services within this RFP.